Dhruv Tara – Samay Sadi Se Pare: Plot

-1 month later

 Tara announces her Swayamvara to catch Dhruv and he comes back from 21st century but in disguise of Nayak and proves his innocence to Tara with the help of Ranchod and defeats Samrat and Tilotma.
 Afterwards, Mahaveer gets them married and they leave for the 21st century.

-1 year later

 Dhruv and Tara time travels to 17th century on the occasion of Raksha Bandhan but earthquake occurs and destroys Vallabhghar.
 As a result, Dhruv and Tara gets separated.
 Later, Tara finds out that she's pregnant with Dhruv's child.
 Afterwards, she's attacked by a group of goons but Devgarh's king Suryapratap arrives and saves her life and takes her with him in his kingdom.
 But there, she slips into coma.

-9 months later

 Dhruv is trying to find the time portal to bring back Tara meanwhile Tara gives birth to a baby boy in the state of coma and Suryapratap names him Shaurya.
 After few days, she wakes up from coma and decides to leave but seeing Shaurya's attachment with Suryapratap, she stays back.

-5 years later

 Tara is living with the name of Antara in Devgarh with her and Dhruv's son, Shaurya.
 Meanwhile, Dhruv is living with Saraswati in 21st century and has established a hospital after the name of Tara.
 After a lot of events, Dhruv and Tara comes face to face and he learns about Shaurya being his son.
 Suryapratap also learns about the relationship of Dhruv and Tara.
 So he conspiracies against Dhruv but Tara learns the truth of Suryapratap and saves Dhruv but he gets into a fight with Suryapratap and while stopping them, Tara falls down from a cliff.

-6 months later

 Dhruv finally finds out Tara but she has lost her memory and assumes herself as Bijli, a dancer.
 Dhruv takes her in Devgarh but there the royal family doesn't believe that she's Tara and humiliates her a lot so she leaves.
 Meanwhile, Bijli goes back to the palace as a hostage of Kapali to kill Suryapratap but Dhruv manages to stop her.
 Then Suryapratap lies to her being his wife to separate Dhruv and Bijli but eventually she learns the truth and decides to run away with Dhruv.
 Suryapratap learns about it and makes Dhruv mentally unstable.
-Mahaveer killed Suryaprata.
+Mahaveer killed Suryapratap.
 Later, there is a dispute between Mahaveer and Tara.